dyang21/dyang21.github.io/_pages/about.md

 My passion lies in the intersection of system administration and software development.
 I believe in leveraging both domains to enhance productivity in the Technical landscape.

+Additionally, my forward-thinking mindset enables me to proactively identify weaknesses within systems and processes.
+I excel in developing responsive solutions to address these challenges.

 🛠️ **Professional Experience:**

 As a System Administrator Intern at Deltek, I played a pivotal role in orchestrating the EOL transition for Windows Server 2012 R2 systems, ensuring system integrity and mitigating potential vulnerabilities.
 I streamlined server management procedures, improved IT communication strategies, and facilitated knowledge transfer through comprehensive documentation and training sessions.